How to Use a Crock Pot with tons of tips and tricks. Ideas that will make using this time-saving kitchen appliance simple and easy!

 Skip the Chicken Skin

 Do you like rubbery, chewy chicken skin?
-I didn’t think so!
+We didn’t think so!

 Here’s a delicious recipe for Crock Pot White Chicken Chili.